-New to 2021!
-For the first time, Haddon’s Medieval Private Park will be open to be enjoyed through our programme of guided ecological and historical walks and talks, and wellbeing classes.
+We are delighted that Haddon’s Medieval Private Park is now open to be enjoyed through our programme of guided ecological and historical walks and talks, and wellbeing classes.

 Duration: 2-2.5 hours walking at a leisurely pace with frequent stops for observation